Andreas Köpke: Career

 Köpke began his professional club career at Holstein Kiel in the summer of 1979.

 Having been chosen as the best player in Germany in 1993, his biggest achievement came in 1996, winning the European Championship and playing a pivotal role in Germany's campaign.
-In the last group match he saved Gianfranco Zola's penalty for Italy and also saved Gareth Southgate's penalty in the semi-final shootout victory against England in the semi-final.
+In the last group match he saved Gianfranco Zola's penalty for Italy and also saved Gareth Southgate's penalty in the semi-final shootout victory against England.
 Due to his success with the German team he was voted FIFA goalkeeper of the year.

 Köpke was also Germany's first-choice goalkeeper during their 1998 FIFA World Cup campaign, which ended in a 3–0 loss to Croatia in the quarter-finals.
 Having already made his decision to retire at the end of the World Cup prior to the tournament, Köpke was true to his word; his retirement paved the way for another great German keeper, Oliver Kahn.
 In total, Köpke played 59 matches for his country.

 He retired from goalkeeping at 1.
 FC Nürnberg at the end of the 2000–01 2.
 Bundesliga season.
 He also played at Eintracht Frankfurt to where he transferred to from 1.
 FC Nürnberg in the summer of 1994, for the amount of €516,200, returning to 1.
 FC Nürnberg five years later in January 1999 via Olympique Marseille.
 Up to this day Köpke is still very much involved in German football.
-He currently is the goalkeeping coach of the Germany national team.
+He currently is the goalkeeping coach of the South Korea national team.
 He also acted as an ambassador to the city of Nuremberg, as it prepared for the 2006 FIFA World Cup.
 In July 2021, he announced that he would leave his position at the national team, following the UEFA Euro 2020.